FlowingCode/JsonMigrationHelper/README.md

 ## Features

-Detects the runtime version and uses version-specific helpers to ensure that code calling its methods does not need to be aware of underlying Vaadin API changes.
+- **Zero-effort migration**: Write your code once and run it seamlessly on Vaadin 14, 23, 24 and 25
+- **Automatic version detection**: Detects the runtime Vaadin version and uses the appropriate JSON handling strategy
+- **Drop-in replacement**: Simple static methods that replace version-specific APIs

 ## Download release